The Real Estate M&A and Private Equity Review: Austria

 In addition to real estate transfer tax, a registration fee amounting to 1.1 per cent of the market value of the property applies for entering the right of ownership in the land register.
 For the registration of mortgages, an additional 1.2 per cent of the mortgage amount must be paid.

-The execution of a purchase agreement and the contemplated acquisition of real estate does not generally trigger stamp duties.
+The execution of a purchase agreement and the contemplated acquisition of real estate do not generally trigger stamp duties.